 Tip: Depending on the course or book you use, you may find more classifications.
 However, these subcategories fit into one of the main categories listed above.

 Adverbs of time help you place when or for how long an action takes place.
-These adverbs are time markers, and we use them along with the Spanish verb tenses.
+These adverbs are time markers, and we use them along with verb tenses.

-Below is a list of the most common of adverbs of time in Spanish are:
+Below is a list of the most common of adverbs of time are:

 - Actualmente: currently